telus/tds-core/src/components/Notification/Notification.md

 ```
 <Notification variant="branded">
-  <strong>Tell us what you think</strong> It’s in our nature to listen.
+  <Text bold>Tell us what you think.</Text> It’s in our nature to listen.
 As TELUS.com continues to evolve, we’d love to <Link href="http://telus.com">hear more from you</Link>.
 </Notification>
 ```